tiagodsilva/annotations/posters/divergences.typ

     [
       #text(fill: white)[
       *TL;DR*
-      - we introduce the *contrastive balance condition (CBC)* as a provably sufficient and minimally parameterized criterion for sampling correctness in GFlowNets,
+      - we revisit the relationship between GFlowNets and VI in continuous spaces,
-      - we develop the *first general-purpose algorithm*, called *Embarrassingly Parallel GFlowNets* (EP-GFlowNets), enabling minimum-communication parallel and federated inference for probabilistic models with compositional and finite supports,
-      - we show that EP-GFlowNets can accurately and efficiently learn to sample from a target in a distributed setting in many benchmark tasks, including phylogenetic inference and Bayesian structure learning,  //.
-      - we verify that minimizing the *CB loss*, derived from the CBC, often leads  to faster convergence than alternative learning objectives.
+      - we empirically demonstrate that the well-known difficult of training GFlowNets by minimizing traditional divergence measures arises from the large gradient variance of the corresponding stochastic learning objectives,
+      - we develop statistically efficient variance-reduced gradient estimators for both the $alpha$ and KL family of divergences,  //.
+      - we verify that the resulting learning algorithms significantly improve upon conventional log-squared losses in terms of convergence speed,  // .
+      - we re-open the once-dismissed research line focused on VI-inspired algorithmic improvements of GFlowNets.
       ]
     ]
   )